JdeRobot/DetectionMetrics/README.md

 sudo docker run -it -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix jderobot/dl-detectionsuite
 ```
 where the ```-it``` flag instructs Docker to allocate a pseudo-TTY connected to the container’s stdin; creating an interactive ```bash``` shell in the container ,```-e``` tag is used to set the environment variable, in this case ```DISPLAY```, this is required because you will be using GUI for interaction through out rest of the tutorials.
 Voila!!
-You can now use dl-detectionsuite.
-Proceed to [beginner's tutorial](https://github.com/JdeRobot/dl-DetectionSuite/wiki/Beginner's-Tutorial-to-DetectionSuite-Part-1) to get started.
+You can now use DetectionDuite.
+Proceed to [beginner's tutorial](https://github.com/JdeRobot/DetectionSuite/wiki/Beginner's-Tutorial-to-DetectionSuite-Part-1) to get started.

 # Compile and Install from source
-To use the latest version of dl-DetectionSuite you need to compile and install it from source.
+To use the latest version of DetectionSuite you need to compile and install it from source.
 To get started you can either read along or follow [these video tutorials](https://www.youtube.com/watch?v=HYuFFTnEn5s&list=PLgB5c9xg9C91DJ30WFlHfHAhMECeho-gU).
 ## Requirements